-Catherine Walby - Piano
+Catherine Walby '97 - Piano

-Catherine Walby has been teaching at Lawrence Academy of Music since 2000.
+Catherine Walby has taught at Lawrence Academy of Music since 2000.
 In addition, she teaches class piano and secondary piano lessons at Lawrence University Conservatory of Music.
 She has run the week-long Academy Piano Odyssey camp each summer since 2003 and has served as theory teacher and keyboard department coordinator in the past.

 Ms. Walby continues to play actively, collaborating with colleagues, college students and Academy students on recitals and juries.
 In her spare time, she enjoys cooking and baking with friends, reading, traveling and gardening.

-Teaching style and philosophy: I would describe myself as a traditional piano teacher.
+"I would describe myself as a traditional piano teacher.
 This means that I begin students in a method book that takes them to a late elementary/early intermediate level.
 At that point, we begin (or continue) exploring standard piano repertoire such as Bach and Mozart.
 We focus on the classics while also exploring other areas that interest the student.
 I encourage students to participate in recitals and festivals, including a concerto competition once they reach 6th grade.
 All students study theory as well as music history.
-While I have had students go on to study music, my primary goal is to create lifelong musicians who support and understand the arts for themselves and the broader community.
+While I have had students go on to study music, my primary goal is to create lifelong musicians who support and understand the arts for themselves and the broader community."